Citation, DOI and article data

 Peyronie disease is the most common cause of painful penile induration.
 Fibrous tissue plaques form within the penile tunica albuginea, causing painful deformity and shortening of the penis.
 Though clinical diagnosis is usually accurate, the role of imaging is to evaluate extension of plaques, whether the penile septum is involved, and to examine the relationship between the plaques and the penile vasculature.

 Symptomatic Peyronie disease incidence has been estimated at ~1% of erectile dysfunction cases 2, but the incidence has been rising due to increasing use of pharmacologic treatment for erectile dysfunction.
 Its age of onset is around 50-60 years of age.
+Some reports suggest prevalence in the general adult population at around 3 and 9% (although uncertain if this includes asymptomatic cases) 5.

 - curved/bent penis*